-As babies adjust to the teething process, they may begin to grind their teeth, either while awake or during their sleep.
-Teeth grinding — formally known as bruxism — is a fairly common issue.
+As babies begin teething, they may begin to grind their teeth while awake, asleep or both.
+Teeth grinding — called bruxism — is a fairly common issue.
 According to medical experts, 20 to 30 percent of children grind their teeth or clench their jaw, often during sleep or as a reaction to stress.

 As a parent, you may be concerned if you notice your baby has made a habit of grinding their teeth.
 While it’s not an emergency phenomenon and most children grow out of it naturally, you’ll want to handle their bruxism early to prevent tooth damage and decay.

 Why Does My Baby Grind Their Teeth?